 Lesley is a Level 2 Alpine Instructor, a Level 1 Alpine development coach and Level 1 Adaptive Instructor.

-Derek ChandlerDerek is an associate coach from our Alpine Partner Ski School SkiMarmalade and who will be leading our Instructor Tune-Up course in Meribel.
+Derek ChandlerDerek is an associate coach from our Alpine Partner Ski School SkiMarmalade and leads our professional development and off piste courses in the Three Valleys, France.

 Derek has spent 19 seasons in the 3 Valleys and was selected to the BASI training body a few years ago.
 He is someone who loves the mountains and if not working can normally be found out sliding down the hill somewhere.
 He has been running professional development programmes for many years and as a trainer knows the criteria inside out ;).